Ph.D. University of Pennsylvania

 B.A.
 University of Richmond

-If not at my desk or in the classroom, I am most likely to be in the pool, polishing up my synchronized swimming skills, or else vainly attempting to catch up on everything both wonderful and terrible that we call television.
-I am also the managing director of German-American theatre company Kinderdeutsch Projekts, which has performed in New York City, Bangkok, Berlin, Hildesheim, and San Francisco, and plans to adapt Walter Hasenclever's Die Menschen for a future production.
+If not at my desk or in the classroom, I am most likely to be in the pool, polishing up my synchronized swimming skills, or else attempting in vain to catch up on everything both wonderful and terrible that we call television.
+I am also the managing director of German-American physical theatre company Kinderdeutsch Projekts, which has performed in New York City, Bangkok, Berlin, Hildesheim, and San Francisco, and plans to adapt Walter Hasenclever's Die Menschen for a future production.

 GER 201 A and B Intermediate German